Prime Minister of the Netherlands: Deputies

 The king appoints deputy prime ministers.
 Conventionally, all of the junior partners in the coalition get one deputy prime minister; they are ranked according to the size of their respective parties.
 The senior deputy present chairs the cabinet meeting when the prime minister is not present.
-In the current Fourth Rutte cabinet, Sigrid Kaag chairs those meetings as first deputy prime minister of the Netherlands, with the other deputies being Wopke Hoekstra and Carola Schouten.
+In the current Schoof cabinet, Fleur Agema chairs those meetings as first deputy prime minister of the Netherlands, with the other deputies being Sophie Hermans, Eddy van Hijum, and Mona Keijzer.
 The oldest member of the cabinet chairs the meeting when the prime minister and all deputies are absent.

 Kingdom of the Netherlands

 The prime minister is also chairman of the Council of Ministers of the Kingdom of the Netherlands, and therefore also deals with matters affecting the other countries Aruba, Curaçao, and Sint Maarten in the kingdom.
-The independent cabinets of Aruba, Curaçao, and Sint Maarten also have their own prime ministers: Evelyn Wever-Croes (Prime Minister of Aruba), Gilmar Pisas (Prime Minister of Curaçao), and Silveria Jacobs (Prime Minister of Sint Maarten).
+The independent cabinets of Aruba, Curaçao, and Sint Maarten also have their own prime ministers: Evelyn Wever-Croes (Prime Minister of Aruba), Gilmar Pisas (Prime Minister of Curaçao), and Luc Mercelina (Prime Minister of Sint Maarten).
 The Council of Ministers of the Kingdom of the Netherlands includes ministers plenipotentiary from the other countries of the kingdom.
 These are not included in the government of the kingdom.